sveltinio/sveltin/README.md

 Sveltin is a CLI (Command Line Interface) created to boost the developers productivity working on <strong>SvelteKit v1.x.x powered static websites</strong>.

+## :warning: Project Status

+> Sveltin is under active development and changes are expected before we hit version 1.0.
+Those changes are more related to the auto-generated Svelte code than to the CLI itself.
+If you are interesting on it please, give it a try and let it evolves, see the **Contributing** section.
+If you get stuck, reach out for help in the [discussions] tab or open an [issue].

 ## :information_source: SvelteKit versions

-> Latest tested SvelteKit version is [1.13.0](https://github.com/sveltejs/kit/releases/tag/%40sveltejs%2Fkit%401.13.0).
+> Latest tested SvelteKit version is [1.14.0](https://github.com/sveltejs/kit/releases/tag/%40sveltejs%2Fkit%401.14.0).
 SvelteKit reached v1.x.x then no more breakings are expected until a new major release.
 Although we decided to stay sticked to the tested version, you should be able to upgrade SvelteKit to the upcoming minor versions without disruptions.

 ## :mega: Overview

 Sveltin is a simple, quick and powerful CLI to:

-- Scaffold SvelteKit powered websites
+- scaffold SvelteKit powered websites;
-- Generate resources, libs and endpoints
+- generate resources (routes) and relative API endpoints;
-- Add content to the resources
+- add content to the resources;
+- add and manage content's metadata (category, tags, user...);
-- Generate menu structure, sitemap and rss
+- generate menu structure, sitemap and RSS;
-- Make your site SEO Ready (Metadata, Json-LD, OpenGraph) in a easy way
+- make your site SEO Ready (Metadata, Json-LD, OpenGraph).

 Sveltin provides:

-- Out-of-the-box support for Bootstrap, Bulma, Sass/SCSS, Tailwind CSS, UnoCSS and vanilla CSS
+- Out-of-the-box support for Bootstrap, Bulma, Sass/SCSS, Tailwind CSS, UnoCSS and vanilla CSS;
-- Ready to use Svelte [components](https://github.com/sveltinio/sveltin-components-library)
+- Ready to use Svelte [components].

 ## :rocket: Quick Start